evalaplace/evalaplace.github.io/_pages/publications.md

 * The differences in supernova nucleosynthesis from single and binary-stripped star progenitors
 R. Farmer; **E. Laplace** et al.

-* TULIPS: a Tool for Understanding the Lives, Interiors and Physics of Stars
+* TULIPS: a Tool for Understanding the Lives, Interiors, and Physics of Stars
 **E. Laplace** et al.